edutomesco/identity-bloock-docu/README.md

 At BLOOCK Identity we offer you a verification model, but it is important that depending on your business model, you can customize it as much as you want.
 We perform a polling and expiration verification.
 Once the Verifier creates the Query request to the Holder, it starts what we call a verification process, which consists of simply polling a function that returns whether the request has been verified correctly or not (it returns a boolean).
 This polling process also has a timeout that you can configure.
 In addition, the verifications have a default expiration of 60 minutes, meaning that the Query request has an expiration of 60 minutes.
 If a user is already validated but the 60 minutes time expires, he/she will have to be validated again, this expiration period is also customizable.

 The Verifier must choose which type of proof to verify (you can only verify one type of proof).
-- [Atomic Query Signature V2](go_to_signature_proof): cryptographically verify the proof of signature of the credential.
+- [Atomic Query Signature V2](#signature-proof): cryptographically verify the proof of signature of the credential.
-- [Atomic Query Sparse Merkle Tree V2](go_to_mtp_proof): cryptographically verify the sparse merkle tree proof of the credential.
+- [Atomic Query Sparse Merkle Tree V2](#sparse-merkle-tree-proof-(SMTP)): cryptographically verify the sparse merkle tree proof of the credential.

 ### Verification queries
-BLOOCK Identity works with Zero-knowledge proof [(learn more about it here)](zero-knowledge-proof_docu).
+BLOOCK Identity works with Zero-knowledge proof [(learn more about it here)](#zero-knowledge-proof).
 For this, we work with [Query language](https://devs.polygonid.com/docs/verifier/verification-library/zk-query-language/) specification, to provide a simple way for developers to design customized authentication requirements for someone's credentials.

 As long as the user holds a credential of a specific type, the Verifier can design a query based on 6 operators, for example: